 Registered Nursing Program

-The Associate Degree Nursing - Registered Nursing Program is approved by the California Board of Registered Nursing (BRN).
-The Program is comprised of 37 units of nursing theory and clinical experience plus 36-40 units of science and general education courses.
-Clinical experience is concurrently provided in hospitals and other healthcare facilities in the community.
-Theory and clinical experience are supported by time spent in the Health Sciences Nursing Resources Lab which provides opportunities for supervised learning and skills practice utilizing simulation mannequins, healthcare equipment and supplies, videos, DVDs, computerized instruction and other tools.
+The Associate Degree - Registered Nursing Program is comprised of 37 units of nursing theory and clinical experience plus approximately 35 to 38 units of science and general education courses.
+Theory and clinical run concurrently with clinical experiences provided in various healthcare facilities within the community.
+Both are supported by time spent in the Nursing Resource Lab (NRL).
+Opportunities for skills practice utilizing simulation mannequins, specialized healthcare equipment, videos and simulated electronic healthcare record software are all part of a supervised learning experience.

-A new class is admitted each year.
-Details regarding the application process are provided under the “Pre-Enrollment Forms” heading on this page.
-Please review the admission policy and application instructions thoroughly and then contact the Health Sciences/Nursing Programs office if you have any questions.
-General Information Sessions regarding the RN Program will be offered periodically.
+A new class is admitted each year in the Fall semester.
+Details regarding the application process are provided in the RN Application Instructions and FAQs document on this page.
+Please review the admission policy and application instructions thoroughly.
+Should you have any further questions, please contact the Health Sciences/Nursing Programs office at email@example.com or 760366-3791 ext.
+5801.

 NOTE: The RN Program requires a criminal background check.
 Students should be aware that the results of the background check may have an impact on academic program eligibility or clinical/community site placement.
 Students may be denied access to the program on the basis of the results of the background check.
 The College is required to comply with licensing requirements and with policies of our partner agencies.
 If you have a felony or a misdemeanor in your background, please see your program chair to discuss the impact on your academic and professional career.